 Often simply Googling “how to photograph…” will get you the information you need.
-If it takes a little more work, you can try finding the answers to the following questions:
+If that ends up requiring a little more work, you can try finding the answers to the following questions:

 - Have I seen a recent photo of this place?
 (Maybe there are new restrictions or obstacles that weren’t present when that photo was taken.)

 - What’s the specific spot?
 (You should figure out exactly where to stand to take your photo.)

 - How do I get to this spot?
 (Do you simply walk from your room?
 Do you need a licensed guide?
 Is it 3 days away from civilization?)

 - Is this spot accessible 24 hours every day?
 (Maybe the crowds are only around during the afternoon on weekends.
 Maybe the gates are closed after 5pm.)

 - Is this a popular spot?
 (Is this in a busy city or a quiet town in the middle of nowhere?)

 - What kind of gear do I need?
 (Will I need to climb a mountain or do I simply need a tripod?)

 It’s important to educate yourself on general travel before you go anywhere, especially if you can’t find much on photographing a destination.
 You can gather plenty of useful information from travel guidebooks, such as those published by Lonely Planet.
 These are not geared for photographers, but they are excellent resources that provide general travel tips and essential logistical information.
 And, of course, I have guides about certain destinations (and often how to photograph them) here on the blog. ;)